-Information to help you set the elements you want to appear in your report.
+Information to help you set the elements you want to appear in your report in Adobe Target.
 Report settings can be saved for later use.

-To display a report, click Activities , click the desired activity from the list, then click the Reports tab.
+- Click Activities , then click the desired activity from the list.

 You can save up to ten different presets of an individual activity's report after configuring it as desired (metrics, date ranges, audiences, advanced settings, and so forth).
 All Target users can display, edit, and delete the various presets, regardless of who created them.

 You can also configure an individual activity's report as desired and then save that configuration as your default/favorite preset.
 This is the view that displays whenever you view that activity's report going forward.

 - Configure the activity's report as desired.The available settings, including metrics, date ranges, audiences, advanced settings, and so forth are explained below.